ideesculture/archives/README.md

-# archives
+# Archives
-simple widget for CollectiveAccess Providence to display top root hierarchives for archival description
+Simple widget for CollectiveAccess Providence to display top root hierarchives for archival description

 ## Installation